Condor-Performance-Modeling/how-to/README.md

 ## Setup the build environment variables

-I have moved the instructions to a separate file because the instructions are shared with other build instructions.

-The new location is [LINK](./SET_LOCAL_ENV.md)
+This step setups environment variables used by the flow.
 If you do not want the details you can safely just do this:

 ```
 cd condor
 source how-to/env/setuprc.sh
 ```

+### Details
+I have moved the detailed instructions to a separate file because the instructions are shared with other build instructions.

+The new location is [LINK](./SET_LOCAL_ENV.md)

 <!--
 ## Setup a local build environment